• Transcending the Human Paradox

 Mystery: UNCOVERED

-Findings: EXPERIENCE AND SELF-REALIZATION INTERTWINE
+Findings: EXPERIENCE AND SELF-REALIZATION INTERTWINE AND ARE ONGOING

 My current world is a place where I feel I belong, but I am older, wiser, and have a much better understanding of life, which is what makes all the difference.